AlthaafM/Quantum-Lattice/README.md

 ## What's Here

 - src/ — the node itself: consensus, P2P gossip and catch-up sync, proof-of-work mining endpoint, difficulty retargeting, RocksDB-backed ledger
-- src/bin/miner.rs — a standalone mining client bundled with the node
+- ql-miner/ — the mining client, deliberately kept as its own separate, minimal project (no RocksDB, no C toolchain needed) — see below
 - ql-wallet-wasm/ — the WebAssembly signing core used by the browser wallet (pure Rust — no C toolchain required to build)
 - wallet.html, public_explorer.html, admin_dashboard.html — the front-end pages served directly by the node